-We bought two sets of fast foot ladders, we already had cones and I use the hit shields for hurdles.
-I recently had the opportunity to try all the other stuff and would definitely want to work with that.
+We bought two sets of fast foot ladders, we already had cones and I used the hit shields for hurdles.
+I later had the opportunity to try all the other stuff and would definitely advise to work with hurdles.
 If your club has the money for flexicords and chutes then go for it, make it a regular thing.

 Even more feedback is provided by this flexicords or bungee cords.
 Use them as resistance but I really like the other use where I sprint away from a player putting pressure on the bungee cord, the player can then explode and feel how fast he can really run.
 This is a great experience for the players!

-The team won the 2004 National Championship 23-19 in the last minutes of the game.
+My Rotterdam Under 18 team won the 2004 National Championship 23-19 in the last minutes of the final.
 We would never had the result if we did not have the focus on the players individual development.
 SAQ fits this approach beautifully.

-Yes, I think the SAQ program is a good aid for coaches, not because everything is so new but most of all because it makes the mobility and speed work easily accessible for us coaches.
-Buy the book and video, buy a set of fast foot ladders and see how it works for you and then decide on the others stuff.
+Yes, I think the SAQ® program is a good aid, because it makes the mobility and speed work easily accessible for us coaches.
+Buy the book and video, buy a set of fast foot ladders plus hurdles and see how it works for you and then decide on the others stuff.

 - Try to get hold on training videos for athletics.
 They are very useful in getting coordination drills.
 Disadvantage is of course that sprinters run in a straight line and do not have to carry a ball !
 The movement of arms are different in rugby, we need them to keep your balance so they are all over the place.
 You can download a free paper on the differences in running styles between 100m track&field athletes and rugby players.